fit-r2lab/rhubarbe/README.md

 # A word on the `asyncio` module

+As of September 2016, we only use the syntax of 3.5's asyncio, based on `async def` and `await`.

 We use python 3.4's `asyncio` library. python3.4 can be taken as granted on the ubuntus we use on both `faraday` and `bemol`.

-**Note** the syntax for writing asynchroneous code has changed in 3.5 and now relies on `async` and `await`.
-So it would have been nice to assume `python3.5` instead of `3.4`.
-However as of this writing (Nov.
-2015), python3.5 is not yet available on ubuntu-LTS-14.04 that we use, and I'd rather not install that from sources.

-In practical terms this means that whenever we use

-    # python-3.4 syntax (the old one)
-    @asyncio.coroutine
-    def foo():
-        yield from bar()

-we would have written instead in pure python-3.5 this

-    # new syntax since python-3.5
-    async def foo():
-        await bar()
+This is consistent with python-3.5 being part of both Fedora-24 and Ubuntu-16.04